François Gravé Du Pont: Life

 François Gravé Du Pont came from the great seaport of Saint-Malo, on the coast of Brittany.
 Gravé Du Pont had borne arms before becoming a merchant.
 He is known to have traded furs in the New France, since maybe 1580, surely before 1599, reaching Trois-Rivières in that year.

 In 1599, he and Pierre de Chauvin de Tonnetuit founded a fur trading post at Tadoussac.
 He would have liked to go farther up the river, but his partner refused to do any exploring.

-In 1603 he returned there, with two Montagnais Indians having lived in France for the last year, and accompanied by a new observer, Samuel de Champlain, his nephew.
+In 1603 he returned there on the Bonne-Renommée, with two Montagnais Indians having lived in France for the last year, and accompanied by a new observer, Samuel de Champlain, his nephew.
 They met with Begourat and Anadabijou, chiefs of the Montagnais Innu, who summered in the Tadoussac area, at a tabagie feast, and made a strong alliance with them and their nation.
 That summer, Du Pont went with Champlain exploring the Saint Lawrence River as far as the falls later called Chute de la Rivière Saint-Louis in Beauharnois, Quebec and made a new inventory of the St. Lawrence River, after which he resumed fur trading, this time for Aymar de Chaste, who had succeeded the deceased Chauvin as monopoly holder.

 In 1604, Gravé Du Pont was in the service of Pierre Dugua, Sieur de Mons, who had been given a fur trade monopoly for Acadia.
 They sailed with 79 men and explored the Bay of Fundy.
 De Monts decided to stay on an island on the St. Croix River on the western side of the Bay of Fundy.
 It was thought that the area offered protection from raiders.
 Francois Grave Du Pont and Jean de Biencourt de Poutrincourt sailed back to France before winter.
 Grave Du Pont arrived back at St. Croix in June 1605 with 2 ships, men, and supplies.
 They spent 6 weeks exploring the coast (all the way down to Cape Cod) to find a better place to settle.
 They chose a spot on the north side, opposite Goat Island, which became Port-Royal.
 They built structures at Port Royal using the materials from the buildings they had constructed on Ile St. Croix.